Biostatistics

 Written Qualifying Examinations

-Each student must take and pass a written qualification examination, administered in August of the summer following their first year.
+Each student must take and pass the written qualification examinations, administered in August of the summer following their first year.

-The written qualifying examination assesses the student’s background in probability and statistical theory and in applications, and their ability to synthesize material from the four core first-year courses.
-It is administered annually by the biostatistics qualifying examination committee, which also supervises the writing and grading of the exam.
-Students will be allowed to retake the examination at most once.
-A student who has not passed the written qualifying examination after two attempts is withdrawn from the program.
+The written qualifying examinations consists of two examinations collectively assessing the student’s background in probability and statistical theory and in applications as well as their ability to synthesize material from the four core first-year courses.
+They are administered annually by the Biostatistics Qualifying Examination Committee, which also supervises the writing and grading of the exam.
+Students will be allowed to retake each examination at most once, ordinarily in the summer following the second year.
+A student who has not passed both written qualifying examinations after at-most two attempts is withdrawn from the program.

 Consulting